 could not be tapped for general fund type expenditures.
 [See comment below.]

 Hamilton’s plan calls for an increase in the “economic development” category under the “expenditure rates” of LIT that are allowed under the state statute.
 Monroe County doesn’t currently levy any LIT in the “economic development” category.
-Monroe county current levies 0.9482 percent for “certified shares” (general fund type expenditure) and 0.25 for public safety.
+Monroe county now levies 0.9482 percent for “certified shares” (general fund type expenditure) and 0.25 for public safety.

 The fourth category under the “expenditure rate” LIT is “corrections.”
 That’s another category for which no LIT is currently levied.
-But it’s a category that could be eyed in the near future to fund recommendations that come out of an criminal justice reform study that’s currently being conducted.
+But it’s a category that could be eyed in the near future to fund recommendations that come out of a criminal justice reform study that’s currently being conducted.
 In light of Hamilton’s announcement, county officials might start trying to get a ballpark idea for the amount of funding that could be needed to pay for criminal justice reforms.

 The cumulative cap for “expenditure rate” LIT is 2.5 percent.
 If an additional 0.5 percent were levied in the “economic development” category, it would bring the total levy to about 1.7 percent.
 That’s another 0.7 percent in taxing capacity that would still be available to fund other initiatives.

 Council councilor Trent Deckard told The Beacon he was interested in what the mayor had to say: “We talk about sustainability.
 But what do we do?”
 If the additional LIT were levied, the county council would need to look at the whole county and ask what benefit county residents, Deckard said.
 He pointed out that a lot of Monroe County’s natural resources are not inside the city limits.